WebexCC-SA/LAB-1309/docs/Excercise1.md

 ## **Section 2 : Test Webex AI Agent**

-- Now it's time to test the agent.
+- Now it's time to test the AI agent.
 Quick way to check if the agent is constructing and answering queries correctly is to use the Preview option.

       ![Nav](./assets/Excercise4_16.png){ width="300" }